-Now, of course you could (and likely have at some point) nosh on a generous helping of chips and guac in lieu of a proper meal, but while delicious, it can easily lead to a food coma.
-For those days when you wish you were lounging poolside in Mexico, but are instead at the office — sigh — this guacamole salad comes in at a close second.
+Now, of course you could nosh on a generous helping of chips and guac in lieu of a proper meal, but while delicious, it can easily lead to a food coma.
+For those days when you wish you were lounging poolside but are are stuck indoors working — sigh — this guacamole salad comes in at a close second.

 You will have some extra salad dressing left over: drizzle it over a simple green salad or roasted vegetables, or save it for your next guacamole salad.
 This makes enough salad to fill a quart-size mason jar.

 1 tablespoon finely chopped cilantro

 - For the salad: